 Finally, the beef is cut into steaks and other cuts in a USDA-inpsected facility for your safety and confidence.

 “Grass-fed beef is healthier than grain-fed.”

-This video interview of Susan Duckett, Clemson University animal scientist, reveals that beef can be a significant source of Omega-3 fatty acids, and that much of this good stuff comes from the marbled fat within the beef cuts.
+This video interview of Susan Ducket, Clemson University animal scientist, reveals that beef can be a significant source of Omega-3 fatty acids, and that much of this good stuff comes from the marbled fat within the beef cuts.
 And check out this article by investigative journalist Nina Teicholz.
-Foods such as meat, eggs, and cheese are the best sources of protein.
+Foods such as meats, eggs, and cheese are the best source of protein.
 In addition, they are sources of many essential nutrients and provide the fat necessary for our bodies to be able to absorb fat-soluble vitamins such as A, D, E, and K.

 Marbled, tender beef is not only tasty but, as it turns out, also healthy!